Read more about our research in macroeconomics

 - population change and demographic transition;

 - labour markets, human capital and unemployment;

 - foreign aid and international economics;

 - fiscal policy and public finance;

 Many of our staff members are also affiliated with the Growth and Business Cycles Research Group.

 - Pierre-Richard Agenor - development macroeconomics, monetary policy and international finance, labour economics.

 - Michele Berardi - expectations, learning, information.

 - M Emranul Haque - development, growth.

-- Patrick Macnamara - firm dynamics, inequality, heterogeneity.
+- Patrick Macnamara - quantitative macroeconomics, firm dynamics, inequality, heterogeneity.